 There is no cure for the disease - neither specific antiviral drugs nor commercial vaccine.
 Treatment is focused on relieving the symptoms, particularly the joint pain using anti-pyretics, optimal analgesics and fluids.

-Most patients feel better within a week as symptoms are generally self-limiting and last for 2-3 days but some people may develop longer-term joint pain
+Most patients feel better within a week as symptoms are generally self-limiting and last for 2-3 days but some people may develop longer-term joint pain high blood pressure, diabetes, or heart disease.
 The virus remains in the human system for 5-7 days and mosquitoes feeding on an infected person during this period can also become infected.